 Children use hands-on materials to explore mathematical concepts such as: sorting, classifying, graphing, exploring geometric shapes, patterning, number writing, counting, skip counting, solving simple addition and subtraction, weighing, measuring and estimating

 This curriculum integrates the skills of pre-reading, writing, speaking and listening.
-The kindergartners are provided with a print-rich environment to help them realize the importance of reading and develop a love for literature.
+The kindergartners are provided with a print-rich environment to help them realize the importance of reading and developing a love for literature.
+While we use a sound of the week to structure our school year, our learning encompasses so much more!
+We work with all the sounds all the time, developing a strong phonological awareness, building comprehension, recognizing sight words, writing words and sentences, and building our reading skills.

 Experiments and hands-on activities help students explore different science topics that reinforce their natural curiosity and draw from their own experiences.
 This is done not only in the classroom but outside in God’s world.
 The curriculum is designed to help children develop an appreciation and respect for living and non-living things, improve their observation skills, and discover properties of the world using their senses.